Jimbotsai/border-crossing-analysis/README.md

 ## Export the ordered_BMT_dic to CSV
-calculate the average by accumulated value and count for every (Border, Measure, Time) write the CSV from ordered_BMT_dic into the output file.
+calculate the average by accumulated value and count for every (Border, Measure, Time)
+### (The average value is not rounding to the nearest integer, it should be 114486 because of the 'rounding to the even' strategy.
+Used rounding up in the code instead.)

+write the CSV from ordered_BMT_dic into the output file.

 ## Running instruction